lambdamikel/LambdaSpeak3/README.md

 ![LambdaSpeak 3 Board](images/ls3-annotated.jpg)

 LambdaSpeak 3 processes 3 or 4 sources of audio.
 The 10 position DIP switch is used to assign these different sources to either the left or right audio channels of LambdaSpeak's stereo output jack.
 A source can also be assigned to both left and right.
 The DIP switches 1 to 4 determine which audio source is routed to the left, and the switches 6 to 9 are used to assign the right audio channel of the stereo output jack.
 Moreover, the non-plus CPCs also allows to loop back the audio signal into the CPC using the SND pin of the expansion port.
-The loopback audio signal then gets amplified and gets routed to the CPC’s internal speaker.
+The loopback audio signal then gets amplified and gets routed to the CPCâ€™s internal speaker.
 This does not work for Plus CPCs though.
 Hence, switches 5 and 10 can be used to switch the loopback on or off.
 Regardless of the switches 5 and 10, an external amplifier can always be connected to LambdaSpeak's stereo output jack.

 The audio sources processed and routed via the DIP switch are the following.
 The corresponding labels are printed on the PCB; see picture. **Please note that there should be at most one audio signal routed to the left output channel, and at most one audio signal routed to the right output channel.
 It is OK to route one source to both left and right, but one should not route two sources (or more) to the same (left or right) channel!**